CEN3031-Spring2020/CEN3031_Bootcamp4_React/Readme.md

 The purpose of MVC is ensure that each level of an application has it’s own separate responsibility, while the purpose of CBA is the encapsulate all of those responsibilities within one space.

 *Beware of Issues with CBA*
 One of CBA’s most glaring issues is a propensity towards over-engineering.
-While CBA encourages reusability and single-responsibility, it can often lead to bloated and polluted views.
+While CBA encourages re-usability and single-responsibility, it can often lead to bloated and polluted views.
 When using many components, there is the possibility that readability might actually become degraded.

  In the case of React.js, the library was created with the intention of being used in applications wherever needed.
 Essentially, you can “sprinkle” React components across several different parts of your UI.
 However, many developers treat React.js as a framework and engineer every. single. aspect of their UI as a component.
 This is unnecessary and self-indulgent.
 CBA should only be use in specific instances and does not need to dictate the entire structure of your application.